Point Lobos - Crown Jewel of the California State Parks

 Amazing pallet of different colours for coastal rocks.

-Wild flowers are abundant in the spring at Point Lobos.
+Wildflowers are abundant in the spring at Point Lobos.

-Alexander Allan purchased a land which is now Point Lobos State Natural Reserve to protect it from development.
+Alexander Allan purchased land which is now Point Lobos State Natural Reserve to protect it from development.
 He sold it to the state in 1933 when he was sure that it would become a park.

 More waves!